 SHARE THE ARTICLE ON

-In today’s article, we will explore the advantages and disadvantages of telephone surveys and will also go over the different sources of error in this method of data collection.
+In this article, we will explore the advantages and disadvantages of telephone surveys and will also go over the different sources of error in this method of data collection.

 Create an actionable feedback collection process.